prometheus2D/Wally/Wally.Core/README.md

 ### `Actor`

-Abstract base class for all actors.
-Each actor carries RBA components (Role, AcceptanceCriteria, Intent) and generates structured prompts.
+An actor is a personality defined by RBA prompts (Role, AcceptanceCriteria, Intent).
+Actors own prompt enrichment — they know nothing about LLM wrappers or execution.

 **Prompt generation** — `GeneratePrompt(userPrompt)` wraps user input inside the actor's RBA context: